FairRootGroup/DDS/dds-session/README.md

   make -j wn_bin
   make -j install
   ```

+  **Options for start command:**
+  * `--mixed` - Use worker package for a mixed environment with agents on Linux and macOS simultaneously
+  * `--lightweight` - Create lightweight worker packages without DDS binaries and libraries.
+This mode requires DDS to be pre-installed on worker nodes with proper environment variables set.
+Can also be enabled via `DDS_LIGHTWEIGHT_PACKAGE` environment variable.

+  **Lightweight Package Mode:**
+  When using `--lightweight` option or setting `DDS_LIGHTWEIGHT_PACKAGE=1`, DDS will skip worker package validation and create minimal packages (~50KB instead of ~15MB).
+Worker nodes must have:
+  * DDS pre-installed
+  * `DDS_COMMANDER_BIN_LOCATION` environment variable pointing to DDS binaries directory
+  * `DDS_COMMANDER_LIBS_LOCATION` environment variable pointing to DDS libraries directory

 * **stop**
 Stop a given DDS session specified by `SESSION_ID`.
 If no `SESSION_ID` argument is provided, the command will stop the default DDS session.
 But in this case the command will ask user to confirm the choice.